comingkms/MicrobioAMR/README.md

 ## Installation

-The easiest and most convenient way to install MAMR dependencies is by using conda in an isolated environment, such as `MAMR`.
++ The easiest and most convenient way to install MAMR dependencies is by using conda in an isolated environment, such as `MAMR`.
 This method ensures a smooth and hassle-free installation process.
+The whole installation process should take about 5-10 minutes.
 ```bash
 git clone https://github.com/comingkms/MicrobioAMR.git
 chmod +x MicrobioAMR/MAMR